 The Hautes-Alpes make up the area of high mountains to the southeast of Grenoble and south of the Massif de la Vanoise.
 To the east lies the Italian border and to the south, the Alpes de Provence.
 The region is sliced in two by the Durance valley, with the Parc National des Écrins lying on the western side of the divide and the Parc Naturel Régional du Queyras on the eastern.
-At the head of the Durance valley, where the Guisane and Durance rivers converge, has the ancient fortified city of Briançon which makes an excellent base for exploring the surrounding region.
+At the head of the Durance valley, where the Guisane and Durance rivers converge, is the ancient fortified city of Briançon which makes an excellent base for exploring the surrounding region.

 Located 100km east of Grenoble along the N91, Briançon is the capital of the Écrins and one of Europe’s highest towns at 1350m above sea level.
 The town is essentially split between the steep, narrow streets of the ville haute (also known as the Cité Vauban), which sits high above the urban spread of the modern and charmless lower town (ville basse), itself of little interest save for the Télécabine de Prorel, which shoots up from avenue René-Froger, linking Briançon with the Serre Chevalier ski resort.
 It also provides a head start to mountain walkers.